 Poke Salad Facts and Folklore

 Spring has arrived and lunch is served.
 Spring is the time when a lot of folks enjoy picking and eating poke salad.
 Some people say don’t eat any part of this plant as it is poisonous to humans and animals.
-Others look forward to eating foods that are considered a spring tonic that will keep you living healthier and longer.
+Others look forward to eating foods that are considered a spring tonic that will keep them living healthier and longer lives...

 Pokeweed is a perennial herb that is native to North America, South America, East Asia, and New Zealand.
 It was introduced to European settlers by Native American Indians.
 Now you can find pokeweed cultivated in Europe and throughout the world.